-The study area's social and economic interests are most strongly identified with the County.
-These ties were established in 1968 and drawn from the study area's designation under the County General Plan as Agriculture, Watershed and Open Space.
+The study area has established distinct social and economic interests with both the County and American Canyon.
+The study area's social and economic ties with the County were established in 1968 and drawn from its designation under the County General Plan as Agriculture, Watershed and Open Space.
 This designation carries significant local importance given it underlies the County's sustained effort to maintain agriculture as the region's primary land use as well as principal economic commodity.
-The designation also underscores an important social tie with the general public given they have repeatedly approved measures to protect all unincorporated agricultural lands as designated by the County from non-urban uses unless authorized by voters.
-These interests predate the social and economic ties existing between the study area and American Canyon that were established in 1997 when the City included the affected lands within its original ULL.
+The designation also underscores an important social tie with the general public given they have repeatedly approved measures to protect all unincorporated agricultural lands as designated by the County from urban uses unless specifically authorized by voters.